Kareemabdallah/challenge/README.md

-# challenge
+# Challenge

-This Repo is to:
+This repository is meant to do:

 * Implement a piece of software exposing a JSON documen when visited with a HTTP client.
 * Dockerizing the application.